NishantIyer/main3/pages/index.md

 **Socials:** **[Github](https://github.com/NishantIyer) | [Linkedin](https://www.linkedin.com/in/n1sh/)**

-A 15 year old tech aficionado and ex-founder of Cascade Research which built the world's first thin client system that operated a high-functionality EMR and Portcom Graphical Shell at sub dial bandwidths and on bare-metal $15 SBC at high performance and visual fidelity which is significantly lower than the requirements of other industry solutions to operate the same.
+A 16 year old tech aficionado and ex-founder of Cascade Research which built the world's first and only Thin Client System that operated a high-functionality EMR (Electronic Medical Record) and Portcom Graphical Shell at sub dial bandwidths (100-200 kbps) and on bare-metal $15 SBC at high performance and visual fidelity which was significantly lower than the requirements of other industry solutions to operate the same.
+In many ways, Low Bandwidth Remote Architecture (LUBERA) is considered a significant engineering breakthrough.

-I embarked on my programming journey at the age of 8, and since then, I've diligently honed my proficiency across diverse domains, perpetually refining my skills and expanding my knowledge base.
+I embarked on my programming journey at the age of 6, and since then, I've honed my proficiency across diverse domains concerning the following.

+(The below text is heavily technical.)
 In Cloud,

 - Architected IaC solutions for diverse workloads, emphasizing resource management, high performance, and automation